mongodb/docs/source/reference/javascript.rst

    .. note::

-      The :func:`distinct()` method provides a wrapper around the :dbcommand:`distinct`.
+      The :func:`db.collection.distinct()` method provides a wrapper around the :dbcommand:`distinct`.
 Results must not be larger than the maximum :ref:`BSON size <limit-bson-document-size>`.

-.. function:: drop()
+.. function:: db.collection.drop()

-   Call the :func:`drop()` method on a collection to drop it from the database.
+   Call the :func:`db.collection.drop()` method on a collection to drop it from the database.

-   :func:`drop()` takes no arguments and will produce an error if called with any arguments.
+   :func:`db.collection.drop()` takes no arguments and will produce an error if called with any arguments.

-.. function:: dropIndex(name)
+.. function:: db.collection.dropIndex(name)

-   :param index name: The name of the index to drop.
+   :param name: The name of the index to drop.

    Drops or removes the specified index.
 This method provides a wrapper around the :dbcommand:`dropIndexes`.

-   Use :func:`getIndexes()` to get a list of the indexes on the current collection, and only call :func:`dropIndex()` as a method on a collection object.
+   Use :func:`db.collection.getIndexes()` to get a list of the indexes on the current collection, and only call :func:`db.collection.dropIndex()` as a method on a collection object.

-.. function:: dropIndexes()
+.. function:: db.collection.dropIndexes()

    Drops all indexes other than the required index on the "``_id``" field.
 Only call :func:`dropIndexes()` as a method on a collection object.

-.. function:: ensureIndex(keys, options)
+.. function:: db.collection.ensureIndex(keys, options)

    :param document keys: A :term:`document` that contains
                          pairs with the name of the field or